TSherpa10/website-portfolio/README.md

 ### May 8th: Finished 100vh first component of landing page.

+### May 11th: Finished 100vh second component of landing page.

 ### By May: Create Landing Page, all quokka-themed, and have two separate buttons for my resume (one for viewing as an overlay, another as a downloadable option).

 ## Instructions on how to clone: